Rock urbano

-Rock Urbano (Spanish for Urban Rock) is a hard rock movement developed at late 1970s in Spain.
-Influenced by hard rock acts like Led Zeppelin or Deep Purple and early punk rock bands such as Ramones or The Clash, their lyrics deal about social and marginal problems.
-Thus, in groups like Leño were influenced by hard rock and blues rock, in others as Barricada, the heavy metal and punk, while in groups like Extremoduro and Marea performs a rock with poetic lyrics, however, they retain the rawness that distinguished the style.
+Rock Urbano (Spanish for Urban Rock) is a rock movement developed at mid 1970s in Spain.
+Initially influenced by hard rock acts and progressive rock bands, in the 1980s punk rock influences were added as well.
+Their lyrics deal about social and marginal problems.
+They standarized the usage of Spanish as the dominant language in the local rock scene.

+Thus, in groups like Leño were influenced by hard rock and blues rock, in others as Barricada, the heavy metal and punk, while in groups like Extremoduro and Marea performs a rock with poetic lyrics, however, they retain the rawness in the vocals.

 Besides, in bands such as Fito & Fitipaldis or Albertucho there are included a mixture of musical influences.

 The phenomenon arises in the 1970s, with bands like Burning, Asphalt, Topo and, above all, Leño.
 These bands started to differentiate from the rest of the other because of their lyrics deal.
 In the following years, some of the leading Rock Urbano acts were Barricada, Los Suaves, Extremoduro, Platero y Tú, Reincidentes or Rosendo.